Set Up SendGrid

 ## What this guide covers

-Connect SendGrid using an API key and configure the Event Webhook to forward bounce and spam report events back to Mailrith.
+Connect SendGrid with an API key, then configure the Event Webhook to forward bounce and spam report events to Mailrith.

 ## Sections